 - Steep origination fee

 Lending Club is a peer-to-peer lending platform that connects borrowers to a network of investors for a variety of loan types.
 One of the most popular uses for a loan through lending club is debt consolidation.
-Since it’s founding in 2007, it has helped to finance $13 billion in peer-to-peer loans.
-They boast a quick and easy application process, affordable rates for good credit scores and they only perform an soft credit pull during the initial application process.
+Since its founding in 2007, it has helped finance $13 billion in peer-to-peer loans.
+The company boasts a quick and easy application process as well as affordable rates for good credit scores.
+As the icing on the cake, it only performs a soft credit pull during the initial application process.

 - Receive approval in as little as 2 minutes